Principal Investigator

 Morgan Towriss (she/her)

-MSc Biochemistry and Molecular Biology
+PhD Student Biochemistry and Molecular Biology

 My research interests are studying the underlying mechanisms of innate immune memory in Microglia.
 I am very interested in how chronic exposure to immune agonists can cause microglia to enter a tolerant state and produce anti-inflammatory cytokines upon later immune stimulus.
 My intentions are to grow the understanding of how microglia mediate neuroinflammation in neurodegenerative states.
 When I am not in lab, I am probably at home drinking too much coffee and reading my favourite books.